Fabian-lewis/cema-health-app/README.md

 ### 7. **Search Clients**
 ![search clients](app/static/images/search_clients.JPG)

+---

 ## 🤝 Contributions & Feedback
 **Feel free to fork the repo, raise issues, or suggest improvements.**

+---

 ## 📄 License
-**MIT License – feel free to use and modify for personal or educational use.**
+MIT License – feel free to use and modify for personal or educational use.
+---

 ## 👨‍💻 Author